 - Noble gases (neutral) – 8 valence electrons

-The English chemist John Newlands, while arranging the elements according to the increasing atomic masses, noticed that every eighth elements has similar properties.
+The English chemist John Newlands, while arranging the elements according to the increasing atomic masses, noticed that every eighth element has similar properties.
 He called this discovery “the law of the octaves.”
 It confirms the layered system of fractals in which each successive layer somehow reflects the basic one and contributed to Mendeleev’s law of periodicity.

 The electron shells are probability clouds.